Array

 The main thoroughfare of Montepulciano, lined with grand palaces, winds circuitously through this once important city, with the Piazza Grande at the summit.
 The cathedral here is rich in Renaissance works of art.
 Outside the town, the centrally planned church of San Biagio by Antonio da Sangallo is one of the masterpieces of the Renaissance.
 Villa La Foce, former home of Iris Origo, has a garden designed by Cecil Pinsent.

-Siena, City of the Virgin, is the most beautiful of Italian hill towns.
-Palazzo Piccolomini (1460s) contains the archives and a museum displaying beautifully painted covers of civic records.
+The largest of the hilltop towns of Tuscany, distinguished by architecture and art of exquisite elegance.
+The scallop-shaped piazza is one of the most beautiful urban spaces in the world.
 Visit the hospital of Sta.
 Maria della Scala, with its exceptional collection of Renaissance frescoes.
 The imposing cathedral, a Romanesque and Gothic construction of white and green marble, offers an outstanding array of sculpture and painting.
 Especially deserving of close attention are the crypt and Pinturicchio’s frescoes in the Piccolomini Library.

 Expert speaker